In this article I will explain how to hide (remove) .ASPX extension in URL in

 <asp:Label ID="lblCustomerId" runat="server" />

-Now once the parameters are passed using URL Routing they can be easily accessed from the page’s RouteData Collection as shown below.
+Inside the Page_Load event handler, the parameters passed using URL Routing are accessed from the page’s RouteData collection.

 C#